Many agencies and teams manage multiple Webflow websites, each publishing its own content — such as updates, articles, or announcements.

 For example:

-Each Webflow site can generate its own RSS feed.
+Each Webflow site generates its own RSS feed.

-These feeds can then power newsletters, apps, or other integrations.
+These feeds can then power newsletters, apps, content syndication tools, or other integrations.

 Generating RSS feeds across multiple Webflow sites is useful for: